 I spent a recent morning telling one of my kids that his high sensitivity is a gift, one that thankfully includes a lot of creativity and fun and joy, but also, I know, a lot of pain.
 And of course my kid cried harder as he told me how much he hates it, he didn’t ask for it, he doesn’t want it, and he feels like his insides are being torn apart when he feels things so deeply this way.
 He wailed as he told me how angry it makes him.
 I told him it’s ok to be angry and to hate it, that I still hate it sometimes too.
 He sat up and looked at me, absorbing the possibility that I might understand because in some ways, I share his experience.
 And then he asked me to pray for him and I did, while in the privacy of my mind, I also shook my fist at God a little.
 Because navigating this high sensitivity with my son – which, yes, translates into GIGANTIC PAIN IN THE ASS sometimes – and addressing his associated special needs has been a lot.
 And I had the audacity to believe we were past the a lot part after years of Early Intervention.
 But we’re not.

 The Early Intervention we bombarded him with was highly successful.
 By all accounts my son is a miracle, once teetering on the edge of an autism spectrum diagnosis, and now most certainly not.
 His first few years of school were relatively uneventful as he exceeded all expectations, both socially and academically.
 We thought we were out of the woods.
 And then he hit a wall.
 And the wall hit back.
-We’re still in the process of peeling back more of his layers, but most recently we learned that he has ADHD, and that he’s highly gifted with a learning disability (dysgraphia), all of which necessitated a change of school program for him this year.
+We’re still in the process of peeling back more of his layers, but most recently we learned that he has ADHD, and that he’s highly gifted with a learning disability, all of which necessitated a change of school program for him this year.
 New school, new kids, new everything, rough times for such a highly sensitive little boy.

-Mothering my highly sensitive children has been a full-time gig for me.
-I’m relentless in my efforts to shore these kids – and myself – up because regardless of any other baggage you might be carrying, this world is a pretty tough place to be if you’re highly sensitive.
+Mothering my highly sensitive child has been a full-time gig for me.
+I’m relentless in my efforts to shore this kid – and myself – up because regardless of any other baggage you might be carrying, this world is a pretty tough place to be if you’re highly sensitive.
 My son’s high sensitivity is off the charts, and it’s especially tricky because he’s also an extreme extrovert.
 Maybe you can imagine a scenario in which every stimuli, every single piece of input that is encountered by your brain, body and heart, no matter how subtle, impacts you on the very deepest level.
 And instead of finding ways to shield yourself for respite, you seek more.
 That’s how life is for my son, nothing gets by him.
 EVER.
 He takes in and processes everything.
 He engages people and his surroundings in ways that are profound, extraordinary.
 It’s utterly amazing, and it can also be exhausting, overwhelming for all involved, especially him.
 Our days are filled with tasks and situations that could be simple, but for him are often complex…the trivial can become all-encompassing…the routine, remarkable.
 It’s not a choice, it’s how he’s wired.

 What was I saying?
 Oh yeah, I prayed.
 Dear God, how I prayed, because I want this kid to be able to embrace who he is and I want him to believe that there is room for him and his differences in this world, that he won’t be wrecked by them.